kutespaces/kubernetes/README.md

 ### Congratulations!

 Congratulations on completing the exercises!
-You've successfully navigated through a series of tasks that have introduced you to Kubernetes and prepared you for the CKAD exam.
+You're now one step closer to achieving your CKAD certification, having gained valuable hands-on experience with Kubernetes.

 ## What's next